2014 Commemorative Service details:

 King Center Events

-The King Center will hold ten days of events surrounding the 2013 holiday.
+The King Center will hold ten days of events surrounding the 2014 holiday, honoring the theme "Choose Nonviolence."
 In addition to the annual Commemorative Service, highlights include:

 - A kick-off reception featuring dignitaries, local consulates, elected officials, college and university presidents, executives, pastors, leaders, the entertainment community

-Each year, Emory hosts a series of events honoring Dr. Martin Luther King, Jr. In 2013, highlights include:
+Each year, Emory University hosts a series of events honoring Dr. Martin Luther King, Jr. In 2014, highlights include:

 Americans are encouraged to take time out to help their community, in honor of the memory of Dr. King.
 You can search for local projects that are taking place in Atlanta as a part of MLK Day of Service.